DimitriKenne/CryptoFuturesBot/docs/trading_bot_workflow.md

 - This workflow assumes **exclusive control over the trading symbol/account**.
 No manual trades or other bots should place trades for this symbol while the bot is running.
 - The bot relies solely on its internal state (tracked order IDs and positions) and cancels/closes any position or order it does not recognize.
+- In **hybrid mode**, the bot waits for terminal input for every trade entry.
+If no input is received (e.g., unattended), trades will not be executed.
+Manual/partial closes can be triggered via the CLI menu.
+- All exit conditions (SL, TP, max holding, reversal) are executed automatically, regardless of mode.

+---